khan-farhan/Dataset-creation-using-Google-images/README.md

 1. Open google images and type the keyword related to the image search eg. "Hotdog".
 2. Scroll till the images appearing are relevant to your search.
 3. Go to View -> Developer -> Javascript console.
-Javascript console will get open.
+A Javascript console will get open.
 4. Click on Console.
 5. Enter the content of js_console.js line by line into console.
-After the last command, a file nmed "urls.txt" will get created in your Download directory.
+After the last command, a file named "urls.txt" will get created in your Download directory.
 6. Execute the download_images.py script with this command:

 ```sh